 6. Let’s Get Practical!

-When you set up your brochure in InDesign, you need to think carefully about the practical elements of the design.
+Learning how to make a brochure in InDesign isn't difficult.
+When you set up your brochure in InDesign, you also need to think carefully about the practical elements of the design.

 Adobe InDesign makes this easier for you as you can set up a Facing Pages layout, creating a sequence of reader’s spreads (these are how the reader will actually see the booklet once it's printed and bound).
 The number of pages is easy to track using the Pages panel (Window > Pages).